vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "The best way to predict your future is to create it." - Peter Drucker
 - "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
-- "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Unknown
+- "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
 - "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde
 - "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha